Which Degrees Qualify for UAE Work Permit 2026 (MOHRE List)

 How MOHRE Evaluates Qualifications

 The Ministry of Human Resources and Emiratisation (MOHRE) doesn’t mandate a single minimum degree for all work permits.
 Instead, qualifications are evaluated against several factors.
-Every degree submitted must go through document attestation and certified translation before MOHRE accepts it.
+Every degree submitted must go through document attestation and, when it is not already in Arabic, MOJ-certified degree translation before it is prepared for MOHRE work-permit use.

 Specifically, MOHRE evaluates qualifications against: